shortbloke/home_assistant_config/docs/build_deploy.md

 # Configuration Validation
-A script `gitupdate.sh` is used to run a check of the configuration files ahead of a git submit of changed files.
-This ensures I validate the scripts ahead of submitting them.
-This check only validates against the current version installed.
-As Per [Keeping your repository up to date](https://home-assistant.io/docs/ecosystem/backup/backup_github/#step-6-keeping-your-repository-up-to-date)

 TravisCI is linked to this github repository, monitoring for changes and automatically validating changes against the latest version of Home Assistant.
 As per [Configuration file testing](https://home-assistant.io/docs/ecosystem/backup/backup_github/#step-7-configuration-file-testing)